trueberryless-org/trueberryless/src/src/content/work/thesis.md

 1. Anomalies Table – A searchable, paginated, and filterable table for quick navigation of anomalies.

-2. Graph View – A dynamic visualization of anomaly data, making it easier to pinpoint the source of an issue within the vast, complex grid.
+2. Graph View – A dynamic visualisation of anomaly data, making it easier to pinpoint the source of an issue within the vast, complex grid.

 3. Overall Dashboard – Key metrics and insights for quick, actionable overviews.